cardboard-iguana/cardboard-iguana.com/log/2022-05-07-itprotv-comptia-security-plus.md

 The idea here is to combine *both* categories and classifications to determine who should have access to a given piece of data.

-### Privacy and Data Sensitivity — Privacy Enhancing Tech
+### Privacy and Data Sensitivity - Privacy Enhancing Tech

 * Data minimization (in both collection *and* processing)
-* Masking (use “fake” data, normally for testing)
+* Masking (use "fake" data, normally for testing)
 * Tokenization (replace sensitive data with a non-meaningful, *possibly* reversible, representation)

-Data masking can either be “static” (a completely altered data set) or “deterministic” (mapping “fake” data to the actual data in a one-to-one fashion).
-Masking sometimes is done one-the-fly when it is transferred between systems (“on-the-fly” masking is called “dynamic” masking when there is no “testing” datastore on the other side, just a process/application of some kind).
+Data masking can either be "static" (a completely altered data set) or "deterministic" (mapping "fake" data to the actual data in a one-to-one fashion).
+Masking sometimes is done one-the-fly when it is transferred between systems ("on-the-fly" masking is called "dynamic" masking when there is no "testing" datastore on the other side, just a process/application of some kind).

 Data masking techniques: